 I fear that I will make the situation worse by addressing it.

 I know my sin issues, and I am not faultless.

 I feel inadequate to address the tension between forgiveness, grace, and consequences.

 I secretly hope someone else will say something eloquently and relieve me of my responsibility to speak the truth in love.

-And so I remain silent, checking online every day for someone to speak the truth in love and say what I am thinking.
+And so I remain silent, checking online daily for someone to speak the truth in love and say what I am thinking.

 But my silence implies agreement or that I don’t care about the harm done.

 Meanwhile, the world outside the Church is watching how you and I will respond.

 Will I say that Christians aren’t perfect, just forgiven, and excuse the fallen leader’s sin because of the good done in their name?

 Will I bristle when they rightfully point out my boldness to comment on those outside the Church’s wrong behavior and the hypocrisy I demonstrate in dealing with sin within the Church?

-What is motivating me to speak the truth in love now?
+What is motivating me to speak the truth in love?

-It is not because I have a desire to defend a spiritual leader or the reputation of the Church.
+It is not because I desire to defend a spiritual leader or the reputation of the Church.

 I am heartbroken for those impacted by a spiritual leader’s fall.

-How do we speak the truth in love without doing additional harm to the people impacted by the fall?
+How do I speak the truth in love without doing additional harm?

 Those impacted by the fall include victims and supporters.
 Each of them requires a different message and tone.

 THE VICTIM.
 The discovery of a leader’s fall is often because of their harm to others.

 Too often, the supporting ministry leaders have treated victims as if they were the problem.
 Not listening and investigating the allegations show an inherent lack of faith that God can protect a falsely accused minister’s reputation.